Budgeting Loans and Exceptional Needs Grants

 You cannot get a Budgeting Loan for expenses of less than £30 unless you are claiming for lost, stolen or destroyed cash.

-With effect from the 9 July 2013, we cannot pay you a Budgeting Loan if either you or your partner has received a Budgeting Loan within the last 2 years.
-Any Budgeting Loan you or your partner has received before 9 July 2013 will be ignored when we consider your claim.
+We cannot pay you a Budgeting Loan if either you or your partner has received a Budgeting Loan within the last 2 years.

-We can only pay a Budgeting Loan for lost, stolen or destroyed cash once in your lifetime.
-However, any claim for lost, stolen or destroyed cash made before 9 July 2013 will be ignored when we consider your claim.
+We can only pay a Budgeting Loan for lost, stolen or destroyed cash once in your lifetime disregarding any loan before 9 July 2013.

 How we decide what we can pay you